Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

-## Garbage Collector does not initialize if convert webhook is broken
+## Garbage Collector Does Not Initialize If Convert Webhook Is Broken

 **Symptoms**: If the pod deletion process is in the background (which is the default setting), the namespace quota is not updated.
 If pod deletion is in the foreground, the pod freezes in `Terminating` state.
 If you create new quota then the REQUEST and LIMIT fields are empty:
 ```